 A powerful anti-inflammatory and antioxidant, ginger is traditionally used as a medicine.
 It helps fight the flu and common cold, digestion, reduce nausea, to name a few.

 With a soothing fragrance and peppery hot flavor, ginger is a common ingredient in recipes as well as personal care products such as hair shampoo and massage oil.
 Adding powdered ginger to tea helps to sooth cramped stomach during menstrual.

-While C8 is the superfood for the brain, C10 is the powerhouse for anti-microbial.
+In general, coconut oil contains Long, Medium and Short Chain Triglyceride.
+The superstar here is the Medium Chain Triglyceride also known as MCT which consists of caprylic acid (C8) and capric acid (C10).
+While C8 is the superfood for the brain, C10 is good for anti-microbial.
 Hence, with a strong defense system, bad bacteria will be wiped out when entered.
 There also is a hypothesis co-relating brain health, gut health and emotional well-being.
 With MCT checking the box for brain health and gut health, I will put my dollar on this good oil.
-Ladies, did I mention MCT is also a fat-burner?
+Ladies, have I mentioned MCT is also a fat-burner?